 Immediately after Gaurikund, you cross the Mani Mahesh nullah the second time, only this time over a metal girder bridge.
 The gradient eases out after Gaurikund and Mani Mahesh lake is 1.5 kilometres from Gaurikund.

 Hadsar to Mani Mahesh can be completed in one day.
 However, the elevation gain from Hadsar to ManiMahesh is 2,182 metres.
-If you’re not acclimatised, we recommend an overnight halt at Dhancho (2,967m elevation).
+If you’re not acclimatised, I recommend an overnight halt at Dhancho (2,967m elevation).

 - Type - Moderate (3-season).